Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-matrix_vector_mul.rst

 Code Example
 ============

-The following code example shows how the matrix_vector_mul_graph class can be used within a user super-graph.
-This example shows a 32x16 cint16 matrix multiplied by a cint16 vector of length 16.
+The following code example demonstrates the usage of the `matrix_vector_mul_graph` class within a user-defined super-graph.
+It illustrates the multiplication of a 32x16 `cint16` matrix with a `cint16` vector of length 16, showcasing the setup and connection of input/output ports and template parameters.

 .. literalinclude:: ../../../../L2/examples/docs_examples/test_matvec.hpp
     :language: cpp
     :lines: 17-

-.. |image1| image:: ./media/image1.png
-.. |image2| image:: ./media/image2.png
-.. |image3| image:: ./media/image4.png
-.. |image4| image:: ./media/image2.png
-.. |image6| image:: ./media/image2.png
-.. |image7| image:: ./media/image5.png
-.. |image8| image:: ./media/image6.png
-.. |image9| image:: ./media/image7.png
-.. |image10| image:: ./media/image2.png
-.. |image11| image:: ./media/image2.png
-.. |image12| image:: ./media/image2.png
-.. |image13| image:: ./media/image2.png
 .. |trade|  unicode:: U+02122 ..
 TRADEMARK SIGN
    :ltrim:
 .. |reg|    unicode:: U+000AE ..
 REGISTERED TRADEMARK SIGN